 Got a question on cleaning your gutters?
 We’ve asked Andy to tackle some of the most common gutter cleaning issues

 “Time of year often depends on what material is falling into your gutters.
-Generally, we suggest an inspection and clean annually, but that is can change depending on what material is likely to be filling up your gutters.
+Generally, we suggest an inspection and clean annually, but that this can change depending on what material is likely to be filling up your gutters.

 “Some have a clean every two months due to evergreen trees or a heavy moss on the roof, causing blockages all year round.
 Many people have the gutters cleared after leaf fall, then in the spring another clear out along with a drain wash.”